viamrobotics/docs/docs/ml/upload-model.md

 {{<imgproc src="/ml/select-existing-model.png" resize="400x" alt="Select from your existing models.">}}

 1. Select the model you would like to update from your existing models.
-1. Select **Next steps** to continue.
+1. Click **Next steps** to continue.
-1. Select the **Model framework**, or, type of model.
+1. Select the **Model framework** or the type of model.
    TensorFlow Lite, TensorFlow, PyTorch and ONNX model frameworks are currently supported.
 1. Upload the files required for your model framework.
 1. Click **Upload model**.